xraypy/xraylarch/doc/xafs/index.rst

 was originally conceived to be version 2 of Ifeffit, replacing and expanding all the XAFS analysis capabilities of that package.

-As of this writing (June, 2012), this replacement is approximately complete, in that most functionality of Ifeffit 1 is available in Larch.
-A few features of some processing steps are not fully available in Larch, and there are some slight differences in implementation details such that slightly different numerical results are obtained.
-On the other hand, some new features are already available with Larch that were not available with Ifeffit 1.2 and some small errors in Ifeffit 1.2 have been fixed.
+As of this writing (Sept, 2012), this replacement is approximately complete, in that essentially all the functionality of Ifeffit 1 is available in Larch.
+There are some slight differences in implementation details, such that slightly different numerical results are obtained.
+Importantly, some new features are already available with Larch that were not available with Ifeffit 1.2 and some small errors in Ifeffit 1.2 have been fixed.

 XAFS Analysis can generally be broken into a few separate steps: